kaingi/airbnb-clone-project/README.md

 7. Booking History and User Dashboard
 Displays users' past and upcoming bookings, property listings (for hosts), and reviews.
 It centralizes user activities, making the platform more user-friendly and efficient for repeat interactions.

+             API Security

+🔐 1.
+Authentication
+What it is:
+Verifies the identity of users through mechanisms like email/password, OAuth, or two-factor authentication (2FA).

+Why it's crucial:
+Ensures only legitimate users can access their accounts, helping to protect personal data and prevent unauthorized access to sensitive information like bookings and payment details.

+🛡️ 2.
+Authorization
+What it is:
+Controls what authenticated users can do, based on roles (e.g., host, guest, admin).

+Why it's crucial:
+Prevents users from performing unauthorized actions—such as a guest editing someone else’s property—thus preserving data integrity and enforcing role-based access control.

+🚦 3.
+Rate Limiting
+What it is:
+Limits the number of requests a user or IP address can make in a given time.

+Why it's crucial:
+Protects the system from brute-force attacks, spam, and denial-of-service (DoS) attempts, ensuring platform stability and availability.

+🔐 4.
+Data Encryption (in Transit and at Rest)
+What it is:
+Encrypts sensitive data using HTTPS (TLS) during transmission and encrypts stored data using algorithms like AES.

+Why it's crucial:
+Prevents attackers from intercepting or accessing sensitive user data such as passwords, personal details, and financial information.

+💳 5.
+Secure Payment Processing
+What it is:
+Integrates with PCI-compliant payment gateways (e.g., Stripe, PayPal) and tokenizes payment data.

+Why it's crucial:
+Protects financial transactions and ensures that credit card data is not stored or exposed, building trust with users and reducing legal liability.

+🧾 6.
+Input Validation and SQL Injection Protection What it is:
+Sanitizes and validates all user input to avoid injection attacks or data corruption.

+Why it's crucial:
+Prevents malicious input that could lead to data breaches, database corruption, or exploitation of the application.

+🔍 7.
+Audit Logging and Monitoring
+What it is:
+Tracks user actions and system changes for analysis and anomaly detection.

+Why it's crucial:
+Helps identify suspicious behavior or unauthorized access, enabling faster incident response and enhancing accountability.

+🧑‍💼 8.
+Session Management
+What it is:
+Manages user sessions securely using cookies or tokens with proper expiration and revocation.

+Why it's crucial:
+Prevents session hijacking and cross-site request forgery (CSRF), safeguarding user sessions and login states.